Attempted assassination of Donald Trump in Florida: Arrest of son

-As part of investigations following the assassination attempt, authorities searched the Greensboro home of Ryan Routh's son, Oran Alexander Routh.
+As part of investigations following the assassination attempt, authorities searched the Greensboro home of Ryan Routh's eldest son, Oran Alexander Routh.
 They later discovered images of child sexual abuse on Oran's electronic devices, where he was then promptly arrested.
 Oran pled guilty to one count of possessing child pornography involving a minor who had not yet reached 12 years of age.
 He then had an outburst in the court, claiming his arrest on the charges were motivated by "political persecution".
 On July 25, 2025, Oran was sentenced to seven years in prison with five years of supervised probation.

 Pre-trial

+Routh's motion to fire his public defenders and represent himself; July 11, 2025.

 The federal case was assigned to Judge Aileen Cannon, the same Trump-appointed judge who two months earlier had dismissed the federal prosecution of Trump regarding his possession of classified documents.
 Kristy R. Militello and Renee Michelle Sihvola were assigned as Routh's defense attorneys.
+On September 16, Routh appeared at his first court hearing while shackled at the Paul G. Rogers Federal Courthouse.
 On September 30, Routh pleaded not guilty to all five counts brought against him in federal court.
 The next day, Cannon set a preliminary trial date of November 18.
 On October 17, Routh's lawyers asked Cannon to recuse herself to avoid the appearance of bias in favor of Trump.
 However, Cannon refused to step down.
 As a result, Routh's trial date was moved to February 10, 2025.

 On November 4, one day before the 2024 presidential election, Routh sent a letter to a local newsroom stating that if Trump wins the election, it will mark "the end of Democracy and the beginning of a Civil War" and that Trump "will not let go of the power given to him."
 He also begged the Palm Beach County Sheriff's Office to "help lead the country the way to Democracy."
 Prosecutors noted that Routh's handwriting of the letter matched the same handwriting as the alleged note written months prior discussing his failure to assassinate Trump, which confirmed Routh wrote the note.

 After appearing in federal court for a hearing on December 11, Routh's legal team announced they were considering giving Routh an insanity defense.
 Public defenders claimed Routh had met with mental health experts and jail mental health professionals at least twice, who all called him "delusional".
 They also revealed that Routh had written up to forty letters to national news outlets to try and convince them he was innocent, but they were intercepted before being received.
+Routh went under a psychiatric examination, which confirmed he suffered from narcissistic personality disorder and bipolar II disorder.
 Militello requested for the trial to be delayed until December 2025.
 Cannon granted the request in part, setting a new trial date of September 8, 2025.